sandialabs/slycat/docs/manual/CategoricalFilters.rst

 Categorical Filters
 -------------------

-Initially, all filter buttons are on (visible values are colored blue, as shown below), so all values are visible the first time that a filter is instantiated.
+Initially, all filter buttons are on (visible values are colored blue), as shown below.
+So all values are visible the first time that a filter is instantiated.
 Clicking a blue button sets its state to off, colors the button gray (hidden values are colored gray), hides points with that value in the scatterplot, and grays/fades the corresponding rows in the table.
 Buttons are toggles, so clicking the button again restores that value’s point visibility in the plot and re-colors those rows in the